sarahliz24/aeh_art/README.md

 The following were used to increase search engine optimisation for the site:

 * Keywords were added to the meta tag within base.html.
 These were short-tail and long-tail keywords.
 Keywords were also added throughout the text of the site.
 These were used to reflect the contents of the site and increase site traffic.
-* a Sitemap.xml file was included - this lists the sites important pages, ensuring search engines can find, crawl and index the site.
+* A sitemap.xml file was included - this lists the sites important pages, ensuring search engines can find, crawl and index the site.
 This can be especially useful for newer sites to help them be found.
 * A robotx.txt file is included - this allows private areas of the site to be disallowed by web crawlers, and includes reference to the sitemap.
 * sitemap